-The first thing which comes into the mind in this scenario is to Drop the table and recreate it with that extra column.
+The first thing which comes to the mind in this scenario is to Drop the table altogether and recreate it with that extra column.
 But what if your table has a data which you cannot compromise.
-Means dropping a table is not the solution here.
+This means that dropping the table is not an option here.

 Don’t worry there is a solution for this problem.

 It is possible to add a column to an existing table using ALTER TABLE statement.
 By Using ALTER TABLE statement you can add one or more columns to an existing table.

 Let’s see how.